fbpx

 Medical Care

-While we attempt to raise our goats as naturally and holistically as possible, modern medicine is sometimes needed.
-We rely on Dr. Jason Patchell of Rolling Hills Veterinary Clinic in Bethel, Ohio.
-In the event of additional care, we have the option of Ohio State University Veterinary School in Columbus, Ohio.
+At Honey Sweetie Acres, we strive to raise our Nigerian Dwarf Goats as naturally and holistically as possible.
+However, we also recognize the importance of modern veterinary care when needed.
+For medical support, we trust Dr. Jason Patchell at Rolling Hills Veterinary Clinic in Bethel, Ohio.
+When specialized treatment is necessary, we have access to the Ohio State University Veterinary School in Columbus, Ohio.

 Sanitation